kazeem001/machine-Learning-with-Titanic-data/README.md

 # machine-Learning-with-Titanic-data
-prediction of the survival of Passenger in the popular Titanic Ship
+prediction of survival rate of Passengers in the popular Titanic Ship